-PhD (or doctoral) programmes are designed to give you extensive knowledge and expertise in a specialised field.
-Before embarking on a PhD programme it’s important that you think very carefully about the reasons why you want to do it, because although it will be a fulfilling academic experience it is also likely to be a big financial commitment.
-Consider the five points below to help you work out if you are ready to start a PhD programme.
+PhD (or doctoral) programs are designed to give you extensive knowledge and expertise in a specialised field.
+Before embarking on a PhD program it’s important that you think very carefully about the reasons why you want to do it, because although it will be a fulfilling academic experience it is also likely to be a big financial commitment.
+Consider the five points below to help you work out if you are ready to start a PhD program.

-1. Why do you want to do a doctoral programme?
+Why do you want to do a doctoral program?

-In order to enjoy and be successful in your PHD programme you should have a clear idea of what it is you want to specialise in.
-Although it is not essential to know your topic exactly, you do want to be clear enough in where your interest lies and feel confident that the topic will hold your attention for the duration of the doctorate programme.
-Also, bear in mind that the clearer you are about your field of interest in your application - the more chance you have in successfully gaining a place on the programme.
+In order to enjoy and be successful in your PHD program you should have a clear idea of what it is you want to specialise in.
+Although it is not essential to know your topic exactly, you do want to be clear enough in where your interest lies and feel confident that the topic will hold your attention for the duration of the doctorate program.
+Also, bear in mind that the clearer you are about your field of interest in your application - the more chance you have in successfully gaining a place on the program.

-4. How will the PhD programme improve my career prospects long term?
+How will the PhD program improve my career prospects long term?